 • Loss of parental guidance and instruction

-• Medical expenses incurred between the date of injury and the date of death
+• Medical expenses incurred between injury and death

 • Loss of inheritance